department-of-veterans-affairs/va.gov-team/design/content-strategy/teamsite-skinning-options.md

 ### Cons:
 - Applying the USWDS will make existing VA.gov pages look "broken"
-- The existing VA.gov side nvaigation pattern is different in both user interaction design and how it it built/coded, so applying the USWDS side navigation pattern defaults all menus to open (because the USWDS navigation component doesn't accordion like VA.gov's navigation component)
+- The existing VA.gov side navigation pattern is different in both user interaction design and how it is built/coded, so applying the USWDS side navigation pattern defaults all menus to open (because the USWDS navigation component doesn't accordion like VA.gov's navigation component)
 - We would be forcing existing VA.gov page layouts into the USWDS, without doing research and design on creating new/better layouts for VA.gov pages
 - It will take considerable time and design & development resources to implement across VA.gov